 It was during May 1942, that his family received this message:

-“According to War Department records you have been designated as the emergency addressee of PFC Myron E. Dolk, who according to the latest information available, was serving in the Philippine Islands at the time of the final surrender.
+“According to War Department records, you have been designated as the emergency addressee of Corporal Myron E. Dolk, 20,900,702, who, according to the latest information available, was serving in the Philippine Islands at the time of the final surrender.